hacash/doc/tech/istanbul_upgrade_overview.md

 The HVM source code has now been merged into [Fullnode](https://github.com/hacashcom/fullnode).
 For more information, please visit [https://hacash.com/HVM](https://hacash.com/HVM).

+### P2SH

+P2SH draws on Bitcoin's Pay-to-Script-Hash technology, also supports MAST (Merklized Abstract Syntax Trees), and has undergone the following major technical upgrades:

+- HAC, BTC, HACD, and any HIP-20 assets can be sent to this script address for unified management.

+- The control script supports full HVM programmability.

+- The Merkle tree verification hash algorithm uses SHA3, making it more secure and efficient.

+It can be anticipated that, combined with AST conditional contracts, this technology will become a core component of the Hacash L3 multi-chain ecosystem's cross-chain technology system.

 ---

-If you want to run tests, enable the fullnode source configuration in Cargo.toml at compile time with `default = ["db-sled", "hip20", "tex", "ast", "hvm"]` features.
+If you want to run tests, enable the fullnode source configuration in Cargo.toml at compile time with `default = ["hip20", "tex", "ast", "hvm", "p2sh"]` features.
 This will activate these technical upgrades when running a local test fullnode.

 Finally, we believe this is not just an big upgrade of Hacash, but also represents the forefront of public blockchain technology development in the entire crypto industry.
 Hacash is entering a brand new phase, and an era of a thriving ecosystem is about to begin.